enriquepablo/peer/doc/entities.rst

   of this entity to another user.
 Another warning is shown in that case since that action can not be undone neither.

+* **Metarefresh**: This link is only displayed when an *entity* provides an *Entity ID* which is a valid URL.
+Clicking on this link will take the user to a page where she can select the frequency to check and update for changes in the URL of the entity ID.
+The frequency options are *Never*, *Daily*, *Weekly* and *Monthly*.
+By default the refresh frequency will be never.
+If there is any problem while refreshing an automatic email will be sent to the owner of the identity with the error message.

 Metadata edition
 ----------------